 Michael Aspden MBACP (Snr.Accred.).

-As a BACP Senior Accredited Counsellor/Psychotherapist and couple therapist, my aim is to make a positive difference to your life in resolving current and/or past difficulties.
-Our work will involve exploring how thoughts, emotions, behaviours and relationship dynamics can interact - and the possible influence of past experiences/relationships and core beliefs.
+Do you feel like past events are affecting how you cope with life?
+Does it seem that lack of self-confidence/other concerns hold you back?
+Are you trying to find peace of mind by managing anxiety/low mood/anger?
+Are you experiencing loss?
+Are you struggling with difficulties in a relationship?
+Would it be helpful to work on issues around identity or emotional intelligence?
+My aim is to make a positive difference to your life in these (and other) areas.
+Our work together will involve exploring how thoughts, emotions, behaviours and relationship dynamics can interact - and the possible influence of past experiences/relationships and core beliefs.
 My role is to work with you to identify possible helpful shifts in thinking, behaviour and communication - and to support you in the process of making changes.

-I've been working as a therapist with a range of different psychological issues for over 20 years (and see 'Areas of counselling' below).
-I see individuals and couples for brief/longer-term therapy.
-Appointments can be by face-to-face in Windsor (when COVID-19 constraints permit), or by online video/'phone.
-Short-term therapy may address current concerns, such as depression, anxiety, stress, low self-esteem, bereavement, family issues, relationship difficulties (eg. trust issues following an affair/betrayal, conflict and emotional communication).
-The aim of our work together would then be to raise mood, manage anxiety/stress, increase self-confidence, facilitate grieving and improve understanding of family and relationship dynamics.
+I've been working with a range of different psychological issues for over 20 years (and see 'Areas of counselling' below).
+I see individuals for both brief and longer-term therapy.
+Short-term therapy may address current concerns.
 Alternatively, open-ended therapy could be helpful in emotionally processing longer standing issues - and developing a more authentic sense of self.

 In both short and longer term work, techniques from a number of theoretical approaches such as psychodynamic and CBT may be used.
 I work collaboratively, adapting my approach to the needs and objectives of each person - and there will be an emphasis on your strengths and resources in dealing with real-life issues.

-I will reply to emails - but would usually suggest you 'phone me in the first instance, so that you can tell me more about what you are looking to work on and check practicalities such as possible appointment times.
-This can then be followed by an initial appointment, which can be face-to-face (when COVID-19 constraints permit) or by online video/'phone.
+Appointments are presently by online video/’phone.
+If you’d like to discuss further, I suggest you 'phone me in the first instance, so that you can tell me more about what you’re looking to work on - and check practicalities such as possible appointment times.

 Training, qualifications & experience